 Founder and President

-Diana lives with her adorable fur daughter, Lilly, who is a black lab mix and her kitty, Nemo.
-She graduated from West Chester University in 2005 and now works in the property insurance field.
+Diana lives in Allentown PA with her adorable lab mix pup Lilly and cat Nemo.
+Diana also fosters kittens and cats through a rescue in the Lehigh Valley.
+She graduated from West Chester University in 2005 and works as an underwriter for an insurance company.

-In 2015, Ali started volunteering for Philadoptables managing the Instagram account and helping with other marketing related needs.
-She hopes to use her marketing and networking skills to help grow the organization by generating awareness and educating people about the various ways they can help homeless animals.
-Ali also enjoys creative projects, hiking, golf, snowboarding and any outdoor activities that involve dogs.
+In 2015, Ali started volunteering for Philadoptables, managing its Instagram account and helping with other communications needs.
+Her marketing and networking skills have been instrumental in growing the organization and awareness generally of the many, many ways people can help homeless animals.
+In her spare time, Ali enjoys creative projects, hiking, golf, snowboarding and all outdoor activities involving dogs.

 In 2015, after her experience fostering and adopting a stray dog, Sandy realized the dire need for more animal rescue volunteers and advocates, and began volunteering with Tiny Paws Rescue.
 Two years later, she joined Philadoptables and also became an ACCT Philly volunteer.

 For many years, Sandy has served as a business consultant for Wells Fargo, where she is also a board member for their local volunteer chapter and team member networks.

 She lives in Philly with her husband Sean, has two daughters and three rescued dogs.
 She also enjoys volunteering and supporting other non-profit organizations such as Career Wardrobe and Women Against Abuse, as well as many local rescues.